fortra/nanodump/README.md

 beacon> nanodump --seclogon-leak-local --shtinkering
 ```

-Obtain a handle with low privs and elevate it using _duplicate local_:
+Obtain a handle with low privs and elevate it using _elevate handle_:
 ```
 beacon> nanodump --elevate-handle
 ```

-Obtain a handle with low privs using a valid calling stack and elevate it using _duplicate local_:
+Obtain a handle with low privs using a valid calling stack and elevate it using _elevate handle_:
 ```
 beacon> nanodump --elevate-handle --spoof-callstack rpc
 ```

-Duplicate an existing low priv handle and elevate it using _duplicate local_:
+Duplicate an existing low priv handle and elevate it using _elevate handle_:
 ```
-beacon> nanodump --duplicate --elevate-handle
+beacon> nanodump --duplicate-elevate
 ```

 <h2 id="redirectors">5.
 HTTPS redirectors</h2>